Trump budget package in danger as it hits GOP opposition

 Among the demands conservative members have made are moving up the work requirements for Medicaid recipients without disabilities and children.
 The requirements would not set in until 2029 under the current bill and conservatives want them to kick in as soon as the legislation becomes law.

-House Majority Leader Steve Scalise, a Louisiana Republican, said Thursday that they are considering moving up the effective date for the work requirements to get more members on board with the final product, but added that the final details have not been worked out.
+Scalise said that they are considering moving up the effective date for the work requirements to get more members on board with the final product, but added that the final details have not been worked out.

+"We're all in agreement on the reforms we want to make," Scalise said.
+"We want to have work requirements.
+We want to phase out a lot of these green subsidies.
+How quickly can you get that done?
+It's not as quickly as saying, you just turn it off tomorrow."

 Johnson, a Louisiana Republican, spent Thursday meeting with the opposing factions and said they would continue to negotiate through the weekend to resolve the remaining differences.
 He can afford just three defections, if all members are voting, in a floor vote.